KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/mathematics-of-emanation-and-convergence.md

-# LMX — Mathematics of Emanation and Convergence
+# LMX: Mathematics of Emanation and Convergence

 *Lattice Mathematics Extension*